openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_4_0.md

 If Smart plug 16A is ON, you can schedule it to turn OFF automatically after a period of time defined in this parameter.
 The timer is reset each time, the module receives an ON command either remotely (from the gateway (hub) or associated device) or locally from the switch.

   * 0 = Auto OFF disabled
-  * 1 - 32535 = 1 - 32535 seconds (or milliseconds – see Parameter no. 15) Auto OFF timer enabled for a given amount of seconds (or milliseconds)
+  * 1 - 32535 = 1 - 32535 seconds.
+Auto OFF timer enabled for a given amount of seconds.
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.